-A peer-to-peer network is built from every node connected to it (yes, that means you as well).
+A peer-to-peer network is built from every node connected to it (yes, that means you as well!).
 The more nodes, the stronger and more versatile the network becomes.
-If you are running the CENO Browser from a country that does not censor the Internet (or not as heavily as some), consider helping other CENO users by becoming a bridge node.
+If you are running CENO Browser from a country that does not censor the Internet (or not as heavily as some), consider helping other CENO users by becoming a bridge node.
 You will then begin to route traffic between clients living in heavily censored countries and CENO injectors.
-You will not be able to see their traffic (it will be sent through an encrypted tunnel) nor will any of this traffic remain on your device.
+You will not be able to see their traffic (it will be sent through an encrypted tunnel), nor will any of this traffic remain on your device.

 Note: The configuration described in this section may also help your device to effectively seed content to others on the distributed cache, so please consider applying it as well when using CENO in a censoring country (but keep in mind the risks of serving such content to others).

 This functionality is already built into CENO Browser.
 Your device will need to be connected to a Wi-Fi network that has either UPnP enabled or explicit port forwarding configured for CENO.
 See the next sections for further details.

 However, please note that Android will only allow a mobile device to act as a proper bridge while you are actively using it, as power-saving features will throttle the operation of CENO otherwise.

 Technical note: This is mainly due to Android's Doze mode slowing down the operation of the native Ouinet library.
 Unfortunately, disabling battery optimization for CENO does not seem to exclude Ouinet from it.
 Your particular device may also include its own power-saving features which may interfere with CENO; please check Don't kill my app! for your device's brand.

 Thus if you intend to have CENO acting as a permanent, always-reachable bridge, besides a properly configured Wi-Fi network you will need to: